 The Athletic Training Room is equipped with treatment tables, taping tables, cardiovascular equipment and strength-training equipment.
 The facility provides student-athletes with space for therapeutic exercises using physiotherapy balls, medicine balls, Theraband and balance devices, each of which are designed to improve functional movement patterns.
 In addition, therapeutic modalities and a whirlpool are available and utilized to assist with injury recovery.

-Injury or Illness: When a student-athlete is injured or ill and sees a physician, a written note from the treating physician must be submitted to Gibson prior to returning to athletic participation.
+Injury or Illness: When a student-athlete is injured or ill and sees a physician, a written note from the treating physician must be submitted to Trainer Dave prior to returning to athletic participation.
 The written note should include a diagnosis, any physical limitations, and a clearance date for full athletic participation.

-Head Injury or Concussion: When a student-athlete is returning from a head injury/concussion, please note that their or his/her return will not be immediate once cleared.
+Head Injury or Concussion: When a student-athlete is returning from a head injury/concussion, please note that their return will not be immediate once cleared.
 Per CIF bylaws and Ca State Law AB 2127, return to play cannot be sooner than 7 days after evaluation by a physician (MD/DO) who has made the diagnosis of concussion and only after completing a gradual return to play protocol.
 The return to play protocol will be conducted in the Athletic Training Room under the supervision of the athletic trainer and will begin once the athlete is symptom free.